reepoi/data-vis-2020-fires/README.md

 # Visualization Features
 2020 US Wildfire Visualization
 - Point data and bars are encoded by a black to red color scale according to the data in the filter.
-- In the map view, point data is removed and polygon data added after zooming past 50 km in extent
+- In the map view, point data is removed and polygon data added after zooming past 50 km in extent.
 - Selections are synced between the points, polygons, and bars.
 - When selected, the map automatically pans and zooms to the polygon extent of the fire.
 - The data in the views of the bar chart and map can be updated, and the data can futher be filtered.